-With products it’s easier – the visitor bought your product for $10, your cost of the product is $7, and $3 is your gross profit.
+With products, calculating ROI is easy.
+Let's say, the visitor bought your product for $12, you paid $2 for the click, your cost of the product is $7, and $3 is your profit.

-Selling services on the Internet it is not so simple -- the fact that somebody clicked on your Google Ad is not a guarantee that this person is going to end up hiring you.
+Selling services on the Internet is not so simple - the fact that somebody clicked on your Google Ad is not a guarantee that this person is going to end up hiring you.

 Think about who will be clicking on your Google Ads.

 - People who want to learn about you and compare you with somebody else,

 - People who are looking for a second opinion,